 - Large Tidal Reservoirs

 Tidal energy uses tides as its major source of energy.
 This means that a tidal power plant only needs the depth of water and its changing water level to generate power.
-With this in consideration, we can build tidal power on many different water areas.
+With this in consideration, we can build tidal power in many different water areas.

 With each country having its own bodies of water, the reservoir for this energy is quite impossible to run out.
 Earth consists of 71% water, which makes it more convenient for tidal energy.
-Not only can it be for power generation, tidal reservoirs enables for creation of new recreational lakes and other landmarks.
+Not only can it be for power generation, but tidal reservoirs also enables for the creation of new recreational lakes and other landmarks.

 - Maintains Visual Impact Quality

 Technologies used for tidal power usually involve underwater equipment.
-This is a considerable benefit to the society because it does not destroy “water views.”
+This is a considerable benefit to society because it does not destroy “water views.”
 Though not all, tidal power technologies offer much more space and clean sight for everybody inhabiting near the power plant.